 The working life collections include objects representing local industries and products - agriculture, mining, fishing, manufacturing, retailing and the service industries.
-Most of the traditional industries of East Lothian (including agriculture, mining, fishing and milling) and the associated crafts (including net-making, pottery, salt-panning, textiles, glass making) were under-represented in the collection in the early 1990s.
+Most of the traditional industries of East Lothian (including agriculture, mining, fishing, and milling) and the associated crafts (including net-making, pottery, salt-panning, textiles, glass making) were under-represented in the collection in the early 1990s.
 Holdings of this type of material and of agricultural material have improved over recent years.

-Recent acquisitions have included material representing Cockenzie Power Station and Brunton's Wire Mill.
-Material from the full range of industries in the Prestonpans area continues to be a collecting priority, together with material from industries based outwith the Tranent/Prestonpans/Musselburgh area.
+Material from the full range of industries in the Prestonpans area continues to be a collecting priority, together with material from industries based outwith the Tranent / Prestonpans / Musselburgh area.
 Examples of occupational costume are also desirable.

-Community Life
+3.3 Community Life

-Community Life collections include objects relating to all levels of local government, church, education, health, welfare, the military, law enforcement, societies, organisations and public entertainment.
+Community Life collections include objects relating to all levels of local government, church, education, health, welfare, the military, law enforcement, societies, organisations, and public entertainment.
 Geographically this aspect of the collection is representative; material evidence of the churches of North Berwick, Haddington and elsewhere is reasonable.
 Friendly Societies are well represented; a quantity of military uniforms has been collected, however, collections relating to health and education are patchy.

-Objects representing the smaller rural communities in East Lothian are a priority area for collecting, as are items that relate to social groups that are currently under-represented in the collections, such as Black and Minority Ethnic groups, recent incomers or people with disabilities.
+Objects representing the smaller rural communities in East Lothian are a priority area for collecting, as are items that relate to social groups that are currently under-represented in the collections.

-Seaside Holidays
+3.4 Seaside Holidays

-Existing collections include a large number of photographs and postcards, souvenirs, ephemera and documents, camping, picnic and beach equipment, costume, North Berwick's last beach hut and the only remaining rowing boat from Dunbar's outdoor pool.
+Existing collections include many photographs and postcards, souvenirs, ephemera and documents, camping, picnic and beach equipment and costume.
 All destinations on East Lothian's coast are represented, but North Berwick and Dunbar dominate.